daos-stack/daos/docs/admin/performance_tuning.md

 Agent's environment variable `DAOS_AGENT_DISABLE_CACHE=true` or updating the Agent configuration file with `disable_caching: true`.

-If the network configuration changes while the Agent is running, and the cache is enabled, the Agent must be restarted to gain visibility to these changes.
+If the network configuration changes while the Agent is running and the cache is enabled, the Agent must be restarted to gain visibility of these changes.
 For additional information, please refer to the [System Deployment: Agent Startup][6] documentation section.